 The Convenor(s) of the CT shall maintain a mailing list of all individuals desiring to be informed about meetings of the CT.
-Meeting notices and agenda must be distributed at least one month before the meeting starting date.
-The meeting notice and agenda must be sent to the JTC 1 SC secretariat (for distribution to National Bodies of the SC) and to the ITU-T SG secretariat (for posting).
+Meeting notices and agenda shall respect the deadlines of both JTC 1 and ITU-T (e.g., in JTC 1, working group meeting agendas shall be distributed preferably four months but no less than three months before the meeting starting date; in ITU-T, a convening letter for rapporteur meetings is posted, normally at least two months prior to the meeting, on the study group webpage) and shall properly identify the meeting as one of both JTC 1 and ITU-T. The meeting notice and agenda must be sent to the JTC 1 SC secretariat (for distribution to National Bodies of the SC) and to the ITU-T SG secretariat (for posting).
 Each agenda must provide a list of documents to be considered, which will include previous meeting reports and input contributions (see 8.5).